 Nature, and especially the mountains, is a place I love.
 For many years, I have walked, trekked, climbed, run and skied.
 The last few years, I have begun to fine-tune my wave surfing skills – with moderate success.
 So whether it is a forest, mountain or sea, nature always has an awe-inspiring effect on me.
 You cannot force yourself on nature – you simply have to go with the Tao of nature, thus becoming one with the wave, the forest and the mountain.
 This has a democratising effect on people.
 Hunter S. Thompson wrote: “at the top of the mountain we are all snow leopards”.
 The mountain merely allows you to visit its sides and possibly the top.
 The mountains are a place where you forget yourself in order to remember what is important.

-In 2000, I was about to climb mount Aconcagua, which is almost 7.000 meters and thus the tallest mountain on the American continent.
+In 2000, I climbed mount Aconcagua, which is almost 7,000 metres and thus the tallest mountain on the American continent.
 Aconcagua is located between Chile and Argentina.
-It is a climb which takes a little more than 3 weeks, despite the fact that you feel like the peak is right in front of you the last few weeks.
+It is a climb which takes a little more than three weeks despite the fact that you feel like the peak is right in front of you the last few weeks.

 At that time, it was incredibly useful for me to be mindful and present.
-Being present right where I walked, climbed and was, instead of focusing my attention on the peak.
+Being present right where I walked, climbed and was instead of focusing my attention on the peak.
 Had I focused on the peek, I would have missed the wild and the entire experience.
-Furthermore, I might not have reached the top, had I been focusing on it the entire time – I would have felt like I wasn’t getting anywhere and I would have become desperate.
+Furthermore, I might not have reached the top had I been focusing on it the entire time – I would have felt like I was not getting anywhere, and I would have become desperate.

 The Danish philosopher and flâneur Søren Kierkegaard used walking through the city as a means of inspiration.
 Kierkegaard felt that the noise and the people of the city were an essential distraction and enabled his inspiration.